 By Ray Goodspeed (Leyton and Wanstead Labour member)

-This month is the centenary of the publication in 1924 of Lev (Leon) Trotsky’s The New Course, one of the founding documents of what would become the Left Opposition to the increasing lack of democracy and bureaucratisation of the Russian state and of the Communist (Bolshevik) Party itself, culminating in the appalling horrors of Stalinism.
+This month is the centenary of the publication in 1924 of Lev (Leon) Trotsky’s The New Course, one of the founding documents of what would become the Left Opposition to the increasing bureaucratisation and lack of democracy of the Russian state and of the Communist (Bolshevik) Party itself, which culminated in the appalling horrors of Stalinism.
 Trotsky would carry on that struggle until his assassination in 1940, in exile in Mexico, at the hands of a Stalinist agent.

 [The full text can be read on the Marxist Internet Archive here.]